PainfulDiodes/BeanPort/README.md

 This means that write-ready status may be stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set a little time after the FIFO's state changes.

 When the status changes from ready to not-ready, the target may send data thinking that the BeanPort is still ready.
 In this case the PIO FIFO is able to absorb one or two additional target writes so that no data is lost.

-## Status

-With a tight loop sending data from a 10MHz Z80 target to the USB host, with the target checking status before sending, no data is dropped.

-With no flow control at all - the target ignoring STATUS entirely and writing as fast as it can execute instructions - the target with no flow control can overrun the BeanPort's buffers - delays may be necessary between writes.

-Host-to-target is reliable, tested with both terminal emulator and a Python script sending a raw, unthrottled burst write.

-A file `cat` to virtual serial-port test failed however.
-But resolution of this has not been pursued.

 ## Hardware